whoamitty/dirmman/README.md

-mman allows you to quickly access quickly to your scripts in bin, display their content, or make personal manuals with vim, but also to print them.
+mman allows you to quickly access from anywhere to your scripts in bin, display their content, or make personal manuals with vim, but also to print them.

 I will make a more detailed description soon.

 For have command mman
 run this command